angeld287/fundamentals/readme.md

 ## Data Structure

 ### Hash table
 With hash tables we define a hash to identify the items.
+This data structure is recommender for counter algorithms.

 ` let hash = { key: value}; `